 Rembrandt’s etchings circulated widely in the late 1800s as part of a significant print revival in England and France.
 Van Gogh, who worked for six years at the international art dealer Goupil et Cie, would have had access to Rembrandt’s prints.
 Additionally, he encountered the artist’s work through books, exhibitions, and art museums.10It is highly likely that Van Gogh saw Rembrandt’s portrait An Old Woman called “The Artist’s Mother, ca. 1627–1629, oil on panel, 24 1/8 x 18 11/16 in.
 (61.3 x 47.4 cm), Hampton Court Palace, East Molesey, https://www.rct.uk/collection/405000/an-old-woman-called-the-artists-mother, during his visit to Hampton Court between June 24, 1876, and July 1, 1876.
 Bernard, too, was familiar with the Old Masters.
 He resided with his grandmother in Lille during his formative years, from the age of nine.
 There he immersed himself in reading and drawing, and he spent time in a stained-glass studio.
 He also copied paintings in the local art museum.11Several sources of scholarship mention his early interest in drawing and stained glass, including Welsh-Ovcharov, Vincent Van Gogh and the Birth of Cloisonism, 260; and Stevens, Émile Bernard, 1868–1941, 93.
 In 1881, Bernard participated in the enthusiastic reappraisal of the work of Frans Hals (Dutch, 1582–1666),12Théophile Thoré’s reappraisal of Hals’s historical role and gestural brushwork, published in France under the pseudonym William Burger in the late 1850s, contributed to a revival of interest in Hals’s work starting in the 1860s.
 See Frances Suzman Jowell, “Thoré-Bürger and the Revival of Frans Hals,” Art Bulletin 56, no. 1 (1974): 101–17.
 See also Frances S. Jowell, “The Rediscovery of Frans Hals,” in Seymour Slive et al., Frans Hals, exh. cat.
 (Washington, DC: National Gallery of Art, 1989), 61–86.
 For a discussion of Hals and intersections with modernity, see Christopher D. M. Atkins, The Signature Style of Frans Hals: Painting, Subjectivity, and the Market in Early Modernity (Amsterdam: Amsterdam University Press, 2012), 195–237. making a copy after a copy of Hals’s enigmatic portrait of an old woman, Malle Babbe (ca. 1633–1635; Gemäldegalerie, Berlin).13A studio copy of the Frans Hals painting of Malle Babbe exists in Bernard’s hometown museum, the Palais des Beaux-Arts de Lille, https://rkd.nl/en/explore/images/302444.
 Researchers at the Gemäldegalerie have identified the sitter as Barbara Claes (d.
 1663), a “mentally handicapped, ‘mad’ (malle) woman from Haarlem.”
 See Michael Eissenhauer, ed., Gemäldegalerie (Berlin): 200 Masterpieces of European Painting (Berlin: E. A. Seemann Henschel GmbH & Co.
 KG, 2019), https://recherche.smb.museum/detail/863623/malle-babbe.
 Bernard and his contemporaries admired Hals’s virtuoso brushwork, vibrant colors, lively compositions, and ability to realistically portray people and characters of his time.

 Bernard’s engagement with the art of the past coalesced in formal training he received in the fall of 1884 at the age of sixteen in the Paris-based studio of the academic painter Fernand-Anne Piestre, known as Fernand Cormon (1845–1924).
 There he befriended several fellow students, including Louis Anquetin (1861–1932) and Van Gogh, respectively seven and fifteen years Bernard’s seniors.14Bernard gained entrance to Cormon’s studio following the recommendation of the Russian painter Michail de Wylie (1838–1910), a friend of the family; Jean-Jacques Luthi and Armand Israel, Émile Bernard 1868–1941: Fondateur de l’Ecole de Pont-Aven et précurseur de l’art modern (Paris: Les Éditions de l’Amateur, 2003), 30.
-The curriculum included drawing from casts of classical sculptures and from the nude model, with the goal of guiding students to create works that would be accepted by the Salon’sSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onwards. jury.
+The curriculum included drawing from casts of classical sculptures and from the nude model, with the goal of guiding students to create works that would be accepted by the Salon’sSalon, the: Exhibitions organized by the French Royal Academy of Painting and Sculpture (Académie Royale de Peinture et de Sculpture) and its successor the Academy of Fine Arts (Académie des Beaux Arts), which took place in Paris from 1667 onward. jury.
 One can see these classical influences in Bernard’s first drawing of his grandmother from around 1884–1886: a volumetric portrait bust with linear hatched lines on the contours of her face, neck, and chin that reveal Bernard’s understanding of the anatomical structure of a face (Fig. 2).15Even though the drawing is inscribed “84,” it is more likely that it was made around 1886.
 See Dorothee Hansen, ed., Émile Bernard: Am Puls Der Moderne, exh. cat.
 (Bremen: Kunsthalle Bremen, 2015), 98.
 The drawing also demonstrates his awareness of techniques that printmakers, including Rembrandt, used to define form.

 Fig. 2. Émile Bernard, Sophie Bodin-Lallement, The Artist’s Grandmother, ca. 1884–1886, black chalk and pencil, 4 3/4 x 4 in.
 (12.2 x 10 cm), Bernard Sketchbook (Inscribed: “L’enfance d’un Peintre en 188[?] par E. Bernard”), p.
 35, Kunsthalle Bremen, Der Kunstverein in Bremen, 1970/46.
 Photo: Karen Blindow